thristovska098/SQL-educational-center/README.md

 # SQL-educational-center
-This SQL File contains Data Definition Language, Data Manipulation Language  and Data Query Language.
+This project designs and creates structure for Educational center database.
 #### Author
 Teodora Hristovska